tematik-dev/GeoAI_Report/model/geoai_classification_parcelshape/README.md

 ____

 ### Output
 <p align=justify> The obtained information from parcel shape thematic data is the shape iteself and confidence score in the form of fields in vector data.
-Here's the sample image </p>
+Here are the sample images </p>

 ____